dianeooty/VBA-Challenge/README.md

     'Changing the column size for the two summary tables to autofit the data added ws.Range("J:R").Columns.AutoFit

     'Going to the next worksheet
 Next ws

- End Sub'
+'End Sub'

 ## Project Status